-The Counseling Office is open from 7:30 - 4:00p.m.
+The Counseling Office is open from 7:30 - 4:00 p.m.
 M - F. During this time, there will always be someone at the desk to assist and answer general questions.

 Generally, students are assigned to a specific counselor by the alphabet of the student’s last name.
 The alphabet changes slightly from year to year but 98% of students remain with the same counselor for all four of their high school years.
 Counselors are generalists who have a wide breadth of experience, training, and education.
 They can address ALL aspects of the high school experience: academic, career, social, emotional.
 The Counselor’s role at SRHS is to deliver services to students, parents, teachers, and administrators to promote maximum student success in the educational setting.
 While the focus of the counseling relationship is upon the individual, the Counselor recognizes the need to consider the student as a member of the school, the home, and the community.

 Kris Bertsch-Rydell is from the San Joaquin Valley (Modesto to be more exact).
 Kris grew up a “farm girl” and still loves the smell and feel of freshly tilled dirt.
-Kris graduated from UC Santa Barbara in 1989 then earned her Master’s Degree from Sonoma State in 1994.
-Kris is remarried and has a combined family of 8.
-She has three grown daughters, all of which graduated from SRHS, and she has three step children, two who are currently at SRHS, and the youngest who is at a local middle school.
+Kris graduated from UC Santa Barbara in 1989 with a BA in History and a BA in Black Studies as well as a Coaching Credential.
+Once she moved to Sonoma County she then earned her Master’s Degree in Counseling from Sonoma State in 1994.
+Her children have ALL graduated from SRHS and were "Panthers from the Start."
+This experience assists her in working with not only students but SRHS parents, as well.
 Kris was a college athlete and two of her daughters were/are college student athletes.
 She has a lot of knowledge and experience working with student athletes and the NCAA eligibility system.
-Warning: Kris and Kristine are often confused for one another as they are both women, middle aged, and tall…..Kris began her counseling career at Piner High school in 1994.
+Kris began her counseling career at Piner High school in 1993.
 Kris has been at SRHS, off and on, since 1995.

 College and Career Counselor